ArpitPrd/Getting-To-Know-Network-Traffic/logs.md

 - Have to get the first version done today, by any means
 - have to start working on BTP asap
 - Will give 5 H to this

+## Day 4

+- need to get the throughput correct, becaause it seems to be wrong